GToritto/AI-Resume-Job-Matcher/README.md

 🤖 AI Resume Job Matcher

-A smart, local, and fully free job-matching assistant powered by AI sentence embeddings.
+A smart, local, and fully free job matching assistant powered by AI sentence embeddings.
-Upload your resume (PDF or DOCX), set a similarity threshold, and instantly find job listings that match your skills — all from a modern desktop GUI.
+Upload your resume (PDF or DOCX), set a similarity threshold, and it find job listings that match your skills.

 ![screenshot](screenshots/gui.png)